 However, the preservation was not perfect.
 Over time, a distinctive form of Latin emerged within Christendom called Ecclesiastical Latin.
 While in most ways identical with early Latin, Ecclesiastical Latin is based on later Italian pronunciation, borrowed vocabulary from both Classical Latin (the Latin that appears in great works of literature) and Vulgar Latin (the everyday Latin spoken by common folk), and imbued these Latin words with stronger theological meaning.

 These developments would occur during the medieval period, so Ecclesiastical Latin is occasionally identified as Medieval Latin.
 This is a bit inaccurate, since the Church continues to speak it today!
-If you attend a Latin Mass in your city, it will be conducted in this unique ecclesial dialect.
+If you attend a Latin Mass in your city, it will be conducted in this unique ecclesial pronunciation.
 Classical writers like Cicero probably wouldn’t recognize it as his native Latin, but he wouldn’t think they were different languages, either.

 But now it is time to revisit an earlier question: Once a language has “died,” can it be resurrected?
 Can Latin be spoken as a first language again?